Categorization and Nomination

-The classical example illustrating Toulmin’s layout of argument is an example of an administrative categorization: the individual Harry is categorized as a British citizen on the basis of the criterion, “— to be born in Bermuda”.
+Categorization as a cognitive and empirical operation cannot be separated from nomination, a linguistic operation.
+The classic example illustrating Toulmin’s layout of argument is an example of an administrative categorization: the individual Harry is categorized as a British citizen on the basis of the criterion, “— to be born in Bermuda”.

 1. Categorization tests: distinctive features and global analogy